asmunder/asmunder.github.io/_posts/2015-06-04-Announcing-raaSAFT-an-easy-to-use-CG-MD-framework.markdown

 Without further ado I will demonstrate what raaSAFT will let you do.
 The following code snippet is all it takes to use raaSAFT for running a vapor-liquid equilibrium simulation of the mixture CO<sub>2</sub> - N<sub>2</sub> at 270 Kelvin and 95.86 bar.
+I'm assuming here that you are familiar with how HOOMD-blue simulations are set up and run.

-This takes about 23 hours to run on a consumer level GPU (the GTX 970) and quite accurately reproduces the experimentally observed distribution of the two components in the two phases.
+The below script takes about 23 hours to run on a consumer level GPU (the GTX 970), and quite accurately reproduces the experimentally observed distribution of the two components in the two phases.
 Note in particular that the models for CO<sub>2</sub> and N<sub>2</sub>
 have not been fitted to the mixture data in any way, I'm taking the